bridcourtney/Your-PMP-Journey/README.md

 ## Product Management

 The Product Management feature is available only to Superusers.
-The Product Management page allows SuperUsers to add new products, edit products & delete products.
+The application allows SuperUsers to add new products, edit products & delete products.
 If the form is valid, the product is added to the database and the user is redirected to the newly created product details page.

 ## Django-allauth features